tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 ### Release date

-POMs indicated it’s useful to have release date type because it gives them a sense of how certain it is that someone will be released.
+POMs indicated it is useful to have release date type because it gives them a sense of how certain it is that someone will be released.
 For example, if someone is eligible for parole, it is less certain they will be released than someone who is not.
 It also allows them to work out when they should start communicating with the COM.

 We should display one of the following types of release date on the Prepare, Share and Cases missing COM details tables.
 If a prisoner has more than one release date, display the earliest one.